CoBiG2/RAD_Tools/README.md

 Script that receives a vcf file with technical replicated samples, removes the lines with contrary information between replicates and marks as missing data the snp's that show a percentage of missing data better than [-m X] between their replicates.

-It also takes as an input a file with the names of the replicates for each individual (as shown in the *Examples* directory).
+It also takes as an input a file with the names of the replicates for each individual (as shown in the **/Examples** directory).

 ## License